Bombardier cutting 5,000 jobs, selling Q Series aircraft | CBC News

 Bombardier is also selling training services to CAE for $645 million.
 The transactions with CAE will total $800 million in revenue for Bombardier and are expected to be finalized by mid-2019.

-Bombardier says the deals with Longview and CAE will amount to $900 million in net proceeds.
+Bombardier said the deals with Longview and CAE will amount to $900 million in net proceeds.

 The company's third-quarter revenues reached $3.6 billion US, a 48 per cent increase compared to its earnings for the same period last year.